-How is it that a site with such broad stroke of topical content can deliver a knockout punch in terms of link equity and SEO authority?
+How is it that a site with such a broad stroke of topical content can deliver a knockout punch in terms of link equity and SEO authority?
 Because domain relevancy does not matter!
 It’s impossible to use domain relevancy as a significant ranking metric because some of the Internet’s most authoritative websites are publishing content that spreads the gamut in themes and topics.
 As a result, it’s clear as day: page relevancy is the variable Google signals as the truly important relevancy metric.

 Site design, or how to website visually looks to a reader or visitor, is a purely aesthetic, non-authoritative metric for link quality.
 However, it is easily the biggest prejudice marketers bring into link assessment.

 Google’s algorithm does not have the capability to scan and rate a website’s aesthetics.
 Why?
 Because site aesthetic and design is a purely subjective, human preference.
-There isn’t an objective, quantifiable way for Google to determine whether a site has a quality design and therefore should pass a higher or lower link equity to other websites.
+There isn’t an objective, quantifiable way for Google to determine whether a site has a quality design and therefore should pass higher or lower link equity to other websites.

-Should a backlink be acquired within content that is promotional in nature, that is, speaking about the features, values, and quality of your company or product?
+Should a backlink be acquired within the content that is promotional in nature, that is, speaking about the features, values, and quality of your company or product?
 In our opinion, absolutely not.
 Why?